AutoResearch/autora/docs/contribute/modules/index.md

 ### Add Documentation (Optional)

 It is highly encouraged that you add documentation of your package in `docs/index.md`.
 You can also add new or delete unnecessary pages in the `docs` folder.
-However you structure your documentation, be sure that structure is reflected in the `mkdocs.yml` file.
+However, you structure your documentation, be sure that structure is reflected in the `mkdocs.yml` file.

 You are also encouraged to describe basic usage of your module in the python notebook ``Basic Usage.ipynb`` in the `docs` folder.
-Finally you can outline the basic setup of your module in the `docs/quickstart.md` file.
+Finally, you can outline the basic setup of your module in the `docs/quickstart.md` file.

 *Note: Documentation is required for your module to become part of the main